kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-02-get-client-certificate.md

 }
 ```

 > **NOTE:** The response contains URLs to the Application Registry API and the Events Publisher API, however, using them is not recommended.
-You should call the `metadata` endpoint URL, which is provided in the **api.infoUrl** property, to fetch correct URLs to the Application Registry API and to the Events Publisher API, and other configuration details.
+To fetch correct URLs to these APIs, as well as other configuration details, call the `metadata` endpoint URL.
+It is provided in the **api.infoUrl** property.

 ## Generate a CSR and send it to Kyma

-1. Export the names of the generated CRS, client certificate and key and your [cluster domain](../../02-get-started/01-quick-install.md#export-your-cluster-domain) as environment variables:
+1. Export the names of the generated CSR, client certificate and key, and your [cluster domain](../../02-get-started/01-quick-install.md#export-your-cluster-domain) as environment variables:

    ```bash
    export CSR_FILE_NAME=generated